kdb+: Benefits of Horizontal Scaling

 It can be used as a service mechanism to ensure that clients have a single point of access to a multi-node cluster or can be utilised to unify data from multiple nodes into a single response to an end-user.
 Additionally, it can include quality of service factors so users could be serviced by nodes that will optimise performance or to ensure specific requests are given priority in any execution queues.
-Here is a piece that compares Horizontal and Vertical Scaling, and how to choose which will suit your business.
+Learn more from this piece that compares Horizontal vs Vertical Scaling, and how to choose which will suit your business.

-While scalability within kdb+ can appear a complicated subject, we hope this post has provided some insight into the benefits that a horizontally scalable solution can offer.
-It won’t be the correct choice in every situation, especially latency-sensitive use-cases.
+While scalability within kdb+ services can appear a complicated subject, we hope this post has provided some insight into the benefits that a horizontally scalable solution can offer.
+Horizontal scaling won’t be the correct choice in every situation, especially latency-sensitive use-cases.
 Still, it can provide simplicity and ease of expansion in the right circumstances and should be considered in the architecture design stage.